fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Connector.md

 });
 ```

 You can also query by binding parameters to a query by filling in the question marks in a string as so.
-The query will automatically parse what was binded and convert it to the proper format for use with TDengine
+The query will automatically parse what was binded and convert it to the proper format for use with DThouse

 ```javascript
 var query = cursor.query('select * from meterinfo.meters where ts <= ? and areaid = ?;').bind(new Date(), 5);